aidhog/swse/README.md

 Another entry point are the test packages, where one can view small test-cases for individual components.

-A built.xml allows for building an executable jar; one is also included in the repository in the dist/ folder.
+A build.xml allows for building an executable jar; such a jar (compiled with Java 6) is also included in the repository in the dist/ folder.
 Running this jar gives a list of possible classes to run from the CLI package.